vonbecmann/earley-parser/repository/EarleyParser-Core.package/JETerminalItem.class/README.md

 I'm a special case of item.
 node
-	- is a packed node with no families.
+	- is a packed parse node with no families.